-Your home can change quite a bit during the Christmas holidays with the putting up of decorations and its likely you bunny will want to explore these new things, typically by nibbling them.
-Unfortunately, most Christmas decorations aren't made with house bunnies in mind, so it's important to add a little bit of bunny proofing to them to stop them being damages and make them safe.
-In this article we have some great tips from experienced bunny owners on how they keep their Christmas tree out of reach and stop their Christmas tree lights and other ornaments getting chewed.
+Your home can change quite a bit during the Christmas holidays with the putting up of decorations and it's likely your bunny will want to explore these new things, typically by nibbling them.
+Unfortunately, most Christmas decorations are not made with house bunnies in mind, so it is important to add a little bit of bunny proofing to them to stop them being damaged and make them safe.
+In this article we have some terrific tips from experienced bunny owners on how they keep their Christmas tree out of reach and stop their Christmas tree lights and other ornaments getting chewed.

 Many of the foods that we associate with Christmas can also be harmful if you bunny eats them and special attention needs to be given to snacks left out by guests that are in reach.